 WARNINGS AND PRECAUTIONS

-There have been postmarketing reports of acute pancreatitis, including fatal pancreatitis, in patients taking linagliptin.
-Take careful notice of potential signs and symptoms of pancreatitis.
-If pancreatitis is suspected, promptly discontinue JENTADUETO and initiate appropriate management.
-It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JENTADUETO.
+Acute pancreatitis, including fatal pancreatitis, has been reported in patients taking linagliptin.
+Take careful notice of potential signs and symptoms of pancreatitis and if suspected, promptly discontinue and initiate appropriate management.
+It is unknown whether patients with a history of pancreatitis are at increased risk for the development of pancreatitis while using JENTADUETO or JENTADUETO XR.

 Use with Medications Known to Cause Hypoglycemia